druthi0723/Convener_assignment_resources/ROS/readme.md

 #### 2. ROS 2 Navigation Stack
 For path planning and control, we will employ the **ROS 2 Navigation Stack (Nav2)**.
 It enables the robot to autonomously reach a specified goal while avoiding obstacles and reacting to dynamic changes in the environment.
 The stack integrates motion planning, control, and recovery mechanisms into a modular framework.

 Follow the naviagtion subsection under the simulation in the [TurtleBot3 documentation](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).
+Also you are free to use the tutorials on youtube.

 The entire implementation will be containerized using Docker.
 The container will include: